• Home

 If you’re wondering where Mick Jagger, Kate Moss, Shania Twain, and The Beckhams hang out in their spare time, it’s Mustique.
 Other residents have included David Bowie, Tommy Hilfiger, Raquel Welsh, and Princess Margaret.
 This picturesque island is privately owned, making it much different than the other islands in the Grenadines.

 We anchored at the marina where we could walk directly into the famous Basil’s Bar.
-At the time we were there, it was a rustic Hemingwayesque establishment that had been in business for over 35 years.
-It’s currently being renovated and is known as one of the world’s best beach bars.
+It’s a rustic Hemingwayesque establishment operating for over 50 years.
+It’s known as one of the world’s best beach bars.
 Make sure to order their rum punch.

-We were sitting in Basils enjoying cocktails and were pleasantly surprised to be invited to a private reception at The Cotton House, Mustique’s exclusive premiere hotel.
+As we sipped our cocktails someone invited us to a private reception at The Cotton House, Mustique’s exclusive premiere hotel.

 Even though we were shabby from sailing, we happily obliged and proceeded to hobnob with the jet setters, although Mick was nowhere to be found… darn!